raspberrypilearning/active-assistant/en/step_2.md

 --- /task ---

-### Make your start up screen
+### Make your start-up screen

-When your program starts up you don't want it to go right into the activity.
-Instead you should show your user a small start up screen so they know what the device is for.
+When your program starts up, you don't want it to go straight into the activity.
+Instead, you should show your user a start-up screen so they know what the device is for.

 You should make this in the `on start`{:class='microbitbasic'} block of your new project.